lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

   Select only jobs deemed to be zombie jobs.

+### Load filtering options

+These are only available with the `load` command.
+All filters are optional.
+Records must pass all specified filters.

 `--command=<command>`

-  Select only jobs whose command name contains the `<command>` string.
-This is a little ambiguous, as a job may have more than one process and not all processes need have the same command name.
+  Select only records whose command name contains the `<command>` string.
-  For this filtering, as for the output, select the name of the process with the earliest recorded start time.

-### Output filter options
+### Job printing options

 `-n <number-of-jobs>`, `--numjobs=<number-of-jobs>`